Module 4: Privacy and Security Online

 - Article 11: Processing which does not require identification.

-A unique and notable inclusion in the GDPR is that it seeks to apply extra-territorially, to data controllers that are not established in the EU, regardless of whether the processing takes place in the EU or not.
-In this regard, article 3 of the GDPR provides as follows:
+A unique and notable inclusion in the GDPR is that, per Article 3, it seeks to apply extra-territorially, to data controllers that are not established in the EU, regardless of whether the processing takes place in the EU or not.

-The failure to comply with the GDPR carries with it significant penalties, including administrative fines of up to €20 000 or 4% of the total worldwide annual turnover of the preceding year, whichever is higher.(14)
+Failure to comply with the GDPR carries significant penalties, including administrative fines of up to €20 000 or 4% of the transgressor’s total worldwide turnover of the preceding year, whichever is higher.(15)

 Representation of data subjects in terms of the GDPR